This page is part of the Unofficial Player’s Guide to Tau Station.

 The syndicate founder can approve applicants, kick members, and even ban them from re-applying.
 They can also give other members the same privilege by applying the Membership Management role.

-Syndicates have a separate bank accounts.
+Syndicates have a separate bank account.
 Members can donate bonds and credits to the syndicate.

 There is also a 5% tax by default on any credits that members get or deposit into the bank, and this 5% is diverted to the syndicate bank account.

-This tax rate can be changed to any integer number between 0 and 100% inclusive by the syndicate members with “Money management” right.
+This tax rate can be changed to any integer number between 0 and 100% inclusive by the syndicate members with the “Money management” role.

 Syndicate members are clearly marked on their profile page as being a member of a syndicate, and the chat shows the three-letter shorthand.

-Syndicate members can also send broadcast in-mails to all members of the syndicate.
+Syndicate members can also send broadcast in-game-mails to all members of the syndicate.

 Syndicates gain experience points through member activity, and level up when the experience counter reaches 100%.

-So far, it is unclear what syndicate experience or levels is good for, except that syndicate levels are also grouped in tiers, and the syndicate gets another slot when ascending to another tier.
+So far, it is unclear what syndicate experience or levels are good for, except that syndicate levels are also grouped in tiers, and the syndicate gets another slot when ascending to another tier.

-Each Syndicate automatically gets a shared storage unit in the Ruins area of the station where it was founded.
+Each Syndicate automatically gets a shared, insecure storage unit in the Ruins area of the station where it was founded.

 It is a small storage with 50 slots, which can be extended to 150 slot for 484 bonds, or to 500 slots for 1209 bonds.